PaulC91/shinyauthr/README.md

 shinyApp(ui = ui, server = server)
 ```

-## Details

-When the login module is called, it returns a reactive list containing 2 elements:

-- `user_auth`
-- `info`

-The initial values of these variables are `FALSE` and `NULL` respectively.
-However,
-given a data frame or tibble containing user names, passwords and other user data (optional), the login module will assign a `user_auth` value of `TRUE` if the user supplies a matching user name and password.
-The value of `info` then becomes the row of data associated with that user which can be used in the main to control content based on user permission variables etc.

-The logout button will only show when `user_auth` is `TRUE`.
-Clicking the button will reset `user_auth` back to `FALSE` which will hide the button and show the login panel again.

-You can set the code in your server functions to only run after a successful login through use of the `req()` function inside all reactives, renders and observers.
-In the example above, using `req(credentials()$user_auth)` inside the `renderTable` function ensures the table showing the returned user information is only rendered when `user_auth` is `TRUE`.

 ## Hashing Passwords with `sodium`

 If you are hosting your user passwords on the internet, it is a good idea to first encrypt them with a hashing algorithm.
 You can use the [sodium package](https://github.com/jeroen/sodium) to do this.
 Sodium uses a slow hashing algorithm that is specifically designed to protect stored passwords from brute-force attacks.
 More on this [here](https://download.libsodium.org/doc/password_hashing/).
 You then tell the `shinyauthr::login` module that your passwords have been hashed by `sodium` and `shinyauthr` will then decrypt when login is requested.
 Your plain text passwords must be a character vector, not factors, when hashing for this to work as shiny inputs are passed as character strings.